audio-captioning/dcase-2020-baseline/README.md

 After you expand the `7z` files, you should have two directories created.
 The first is `development` and it will be created by teh `clotho_audio_development.7z` file.
 The second is evaluation, and it will be created by the `clotho_audio_evaluation.7z` file.
+Finally, you should have the following files and directories at your `root/data` directory:

+  1. `development` directory
+  2. `evaluation` directory
+  3. `clotho_captions_development.csv` file
+  4. `clotho_captions_evaluation.csv` file

+The `development` directory contains 2163 audio files and the `evaluation` directory 1045 audio files.

+Now, you can run the code

 ### Data set-up for experiments